 More on James Relly.

-James Relly’s theology revolved around the idea of union: The belief that Christ in His incarnation had united himself to His Church to such a degree that Christians have already died with him on the cross.
+James Relly’s theology revolved around the idea of the eternal union between Christ and his church.
+Christ is united to His Church to such a degree that Christians have already died with him on the cross.
 Everything which can be said about Christ can be said of those who are united with him.

 In this way the sin of sinners are rightly punished in Christ.
 God does not judge and punish Christ instead of sinners (in the sense that sinners are not subject to judgment), but he judges sinners in Christ.
 Through their union with Christ sinners are simultaneously judged and counted righteous as they also participate in Christ’s perfect righteousness.
 This is union is eternal as a result of election, and realized in the incarnation.